axgonz/azure-nextflow/README.md

     az role assignment create --assignee $az_msiName --role 'Owner' --scope /subscriptions/$az_subId
     ```

-    > Important: The principal will need Owner permission on the target resource group scope as a minimum.
+    > Note: The permissions above are an example, use the least privileged approach when assigning permissions.

 ## Set up

 The following uses the provided GitHub workflows to build and deploy the sample.

+The deployment is targeted at the subscription level and will create the target resource group if it does not exist.
+This is why the deployment principal requires permission at the `Subscription` scope.

+The deployment creates and assigns permissions to a number of Managed Identities.
+This is why the deployment principal requires the `Owner` permission.

+> Important: As a minimum the deployment principal will require `Contributor` permission on the subscription and `Owner` permission on the target resource group provided the **target resource group** is **created ahead of time**.

 ### Deploy using GitHub